 Conservation and Science

-Conservation is a major aspect of the sanctuaries mission.
-We want to do everything we can to protect the animals we love in their natural environment, and safeguard the future of each species.
+Conservation is a major aspect of our sanctuaries mission and we want to do everything we can to protect the animals we love in their natural environment to safeguard the future of every species.

 We contribute to conservation in a number of different ways.
 We have in the past taken part in European Breeding Programmes for several species of animals, particularly in our primate section.
 We have strategies in place to make education about the natural world as accessible as possible, with the hope of inspiring the next generation of conservationists.
 But more predominantly we are involved with three in situ conservation projects, helping protect animals in their natural environment.

 Conservation on the Isle of Wight

 The Wildheart Animal Sanctuary is part of a collaborative project to protect and conserve a very rare moth.
 The only UK population of the reddish buff moth – Acosmetia caliginosa is found on the Isle of Wight.
 What’s more, it is only found in one place on the Isle of Wight and that is a closely guarded secret!